gevulotnetwork/taiko-demo/GEVULOT.md

 ## 1 The Witness

 We will first need a witness for the proof.
-There are three steps here:
+The steps here:
-- download a random witness
+1. download a random witness
-- rename it to a unique name
+2. rename it to a unique name
-- upload to http server
+3. upload to http server

 ### 1.1  Download a random witness

-There are 58 Taiko witnesses located here, numbered 46800-46857:
+There are 58 Taiko witnesses a various sizes located here, numbered 46800-46857:

 ```
 https://gevulot-test.eu-central-1.linodeobjects.com/witness-46800.json